-9.2.1 The consultation does note that there will be suitable procedures for tapering relief when the rebase is completed.
-The model above assumes that not all growth will be lost, with just under 50% of the 2018/19 levels of growth being retained.
+9.2.1 The consultation does note that there will be suitable procedures for tapering relief when the rebase is completed, but there remains a risk that not all growth income will be retained.
+The financial settlement makes no reference to the treatment of growth past 2020.
+The model above assumes that not all growth will be lost, with approximately 50% of the 2018/19 levels of growth being retained.
 If this is incorrect and higher levels of growth are retained then the position will be improved.
-If transitional arrangements cover a further 50% of the lost income from rebased growth for the years 2020/21 to 2022/23 this would provide a further 0.75m to £0.9m.
+If transitional arrangements cover a further 50% of the lost income from rebased growth for the years 2020/21 to 2022/23 this would provide a further £0.75m to £0.9m.